thompsonwill/avant-challenge/README.md

 ![make a payment](/img/payment.PNG)

 # "View Transactions"
-   Displays a table of all available cards.
+   Displays a table of all transactions from a card specified by ID.
 Prompts users to select which card they would like to see a detailed view of transactions.

    ![see transactions](/img/transactions.PNG)